fabric-testbed/teaching-materials/Generating SSH Keys on Fabric Portal.md

    - Click the "Generate" button to create your SSH key pair.

 8. **Save the Private Key**
    - After the key pair is generated, the private key file will be automatically downloaded to your computer.
-Save this file to a secure location (e.g., C:\Users\<YourUsername>\.ssh\bastion_pvt).
+Save this file to a secure location and  rename it.(e.g., C:\Users\<YourUsername>\.ssh\bastion_pvt).

 9. **Copy the Public Key**
     - The public key will be displayed on the portal.
 Copy the entire content of the public key to your PC.
 Save this file to a secure location (e.g., C:\Users\<YourUsername>\.ssh\bastion_pub).